Our Top Picks

 The Weber Spirit E210 offers two burners with an output of 26,500 BTUs per hour — which is enough to generate temperatures of at least 500 to 600 degrees, users report.
 The cooking surface area is 360 square inches, with another 90 square inches as a warming area.
 This is enough to grill at least a half-dozen burger patties, plus a few ears of corn on the cob.
 It may not be enough space to grill up a barbeque feast for a crowd all at once, but for everyday use and small get-togethers, the Weber Spirit fits the bill.

 People love the compact construction and high-quality materials used in the Spirit E210.
 The cooking grates are cast iron, with a porcelain enamel finish.
-This makes them good conductors of heat, but easier to clean than uncoated cast iron grates.
+This makes them good conductors of heat, but easier to clean than uncoated cast-iron grates.
 The Spirit has a smaller footprint than some gas grills but offers two stainless steel side tables perfect for prep work or serving.
 The Weber Spirit E210 is consistently described as the best grill ever, and though it is not the most full-featured grill on the market it is well-built and performs great season after season.

 02 of 06

-Best Overall Charcoal: Weber Performer Deluxe Charcoal Grill
+Best Overall, Charcoal: Weber Performer Deluxe Charcoal Grill

 The Weber Performer Deluxe Charcoal Grill takes the art that is charcoal grilling and makes it simpler and faster.

 The Performer Deluxe model of Weber’s charcoal grills costs more than its classic but basic original kettle grill.
 But for the extra cost, you’ll get a generously-sized work table, charcoal storage bin, one-touch cleaning system, lid-holder and gas-assisted ignition.
 Most people purchase this grill for the gas assist, but the other features are a nice addition as well.
-The gas-assisted ignition means that the coals can be lit and heating to temperature within about five minutes.
+The gas-assisted ignition means that the coals can be lit and heated to temperature within about five minutes.
 This saves the hassle of lighter fluid, newspaper, and waiting as you work to light and heat the coals.

 Both avid and casual charcoal grillers love the performance of this grill and comment on the usefulness of the side table and lid holder while grilling.
 The lid holder has saved many of the lids from being dropped on the ground and suffering dents and dings.
 Most people agree that the premium paid for the features of the Weber Performer Deluxe Charcoal Grill seems steep but quickly becomes worthwhile with the easy, hassle-free grilling offered by this model.